girishji/vimcomplete/README.md

 ### Configure Options

 Options are configured using global function `g:VimCompleteOptionsSet()`.
 Here is an example of how you can enable and configure completion sources.
+Not all options are shown here, please see tables above for all available options.

 ```
 vim9script